-The increases caused by these have been offset by reducing the area of the VHS-ATLAS survey from 6000 deg2 to 5000 deg2.
+The increases caused by these have been offset by reducing the area of the VHS-ATLAS survey from 6000 deg to 5000 deg.
 This is possible because, the PSP-OPC Sep, 2006 submission had some double counting between the footprints of VIKING, VHS-ATLAS and VHS-DES.

 In the case of a 'zero overlap' strategy the total time required is 2986 hours at a cost in uniformity of the survey data.
 In particular in the inter-tile overlap region the resultant data that would be co-added would have different seeing, sky transparency, sky brightness and epoch of observations.
-This inter-tile overlap region has a width of 5.5arcmin at the top and bottom i.e. north and south edges.
+This inter-tile overlap region has a width of 5.5arcmin at the top and bottom i.e. north and south edges in the default PA=0 orientation.
 This would effect $\sim 10\%$ of the sky coverage.
+Note that a PA=90 may be used in VHS.

 The control of systematic uncertainties is an important science requirement for the large scale structure and Dark Energy science case which is the primary science driver for the VHS-DES region.
 We would therefore favour the conservative tiling strategy for this region.
 We request that the optimal tiling strategy in investigated during a VHS Science Verification phase.
-One intermediate tiling strategy would be to have a 1arcmin region around al 4 sides that has 100% exposure overlap.
+One intermediate tiling strategy would be to have a 0.5-1.0arcmin region around all 4 sides that has 100% exposure overlap.
+A related factor is that bad pixels and other processing steps tend to more unreliable near the edges.
+These need on-sky determinations.